Galois action on knots II: Proalgebraic string links and knots

-This subsection is to reformulate the isomorphism given in \cite{KT98} Theorem 2.4 (also shown in \cite{Bar, C, KT98, LM, P}) in our terminologies of proalgebraic and infinitesimal tangles.
+In this subsection we reformulate the isomorphism given in \cite{KT98} Theorem 2.4 (also shown in \cite{Bar, C, KT98, LM, P}) in our terminologies of proalgebraic and infinitesimal tangles.
 It is shown that each associator gives an isomorphism between the system of proalgebraic tangles and the system of infinitesimal tangles in Proposition \ref{KT to KIT}.
 Proposition \ref{IT=CD} shows an equivalence of the notion of infinitesimal tangles and the notion of chord diagrams.

-Similarly to our previous subsections, such an isomorphism is constructed piece-wisely.
+Similarly to our previous subsections, such an isomorphism is constructed piecewise.

 \begin{defn} Let ${\bar \Gamma}\in \widehat{{\mathbb K}[{\mathcal{T}}_{\epsilon,\epsilon'}]}/{\mathcal T}_N$ with any sequences $\epsilon,\epsilon'$ and $N\geqslant 0$.
 Let $\Gamma$ be its representative in $\mathbb K[\mathcal{T}_{\epsilon,\epsilon'}^{\rm pre}]$ with a presentation $\Gamma=\gamma_{m}\cdots\gamma_{2}\cdot\gamma_{1}$ ($\gamma_{j}$: fundamental proalgebraic tangle).
 For $p=(\mu,\varphi)\in {M}({\mathbb K})$, hence $\mu\in{\mathbb K}^\times$ and $\varphi\in\exp\frak{f}_2$, we define